-Begin the spiral dive whilst flying at full speed by flying a turn which becomes tighter and tighter and by using weightshifting to the inside (refer here to "Turns" also).
+Begin the spiral dive whilst flying at full speed by flying a turn which becomes tighter and tighter and by using weight-shifting to the inside (refer here to "Turns" also).

-The bank angle and sink rate are controlled by carefully applying or releasing the inside brake.
+The bank angle and sink rate are controlled by carefully applying or releasing the inside brake and by gently applying the outside.